DhavaniAvu/Predicting-Credit-Card-Cancellations/README.md

 Optimize Credit Limit Management: Dynamically adjust credit limits based on individual behavior and creditworthiness.
 Periodic Card Feature Enhancement: Regularly review and enhance card features to remain competitive and retain customers.

-## Please refer the ipynb pythonb file or the html file for the clear analysis and code.
+## Please refer the ipynb python file or the html file for the clear analysis and code.